 7. Your Choices and Opt-Out Rights

 b.
-Opting Out of Online Targeting.
+Opting Out of Your PI Being Shared with Third Parties or Online Targeting.
+If you would like to opt out of your PI being shared with third parties, please click here and fill out the form as directed.
 If you wish to opt out of other third party ad platforms and ad networks (including ones we work with and may have transferred data to in the past), we recommend visiting the opt-out pages offered by the Network Advertising Initiative and the DAA’s AboutAds program.
 Opting out through the above methods will cause one or more opt-out cookies to be set on your browser or device, to indicate that you have opted out.
-Opting out in this way won’t prevent you from seeing ads: but it will in many cases lead the companies listed to stop customizing ads based on inferences they have made about you or your interests.
+Opting out in this way won’t prevent you from seeing ads, but it will in many cases lead the companies listed to stop customizing ads based on inferences they have made about you or your interests.
 Note that opt-outs are browser-specific, so opting out on one browser will not affect a second browser or device that you use.
 For the same reason, if you buy a new device, change browsers or clear all cookies, you’ll need to perform this opt-out task again.

 8. Contact Policy